jzwood/portcullis/docs/About.md

 # Intro to Portcullis

 Many languages claim to be simple but few truly are.
-While Portcullis's compiler is arguably simple, clocking in around 700 LOC, writing Portcullis programs can be a bit of a puzzle.
+While Portcullis's compiler is arguably simple, clocking in well under 1000 LOC, writing Portcullis programs can be a bit of a puzzle.
 This is mostly the result of its restricted syntax and minimalist design which include: